dylanvans/real-time-web/README.md

 client.stream('statuses/filter', {track: socket.trackString}, function(stream) {});
 ```
 6. The stream is filtered on the language of the selected country
-7. If a new tweet comes in, the object belonging to the tweet will be updated.
+7. If a new tweet comes in, the object of the topic belonging to the tweet will be updated.
 Where 'numberOfTweets' will get plus one.
 ``` javascript
 stream.on('data', function(tweet) {});
 ```